CodeAndWeb/texturepacker-godot-plugin/README.md

 ## Known issues

-### Currently no TileSet support

-The importer does currently not work with TileSets.
-Godot 3 had an API where a tile could be retrieved by its name.
-This is no longer supported in Godot 4.
+- TileSet import no longer supported: Godot 3 had an API where a tile could be retrieved by its name.
+This is no longer available in Godot 4.

-An option might be to create a file containing the name -> ID resolution.
-With this, it would be possible to update tile coordinates in the atlas.

 # Release notes

+### 4.1.0 (2023-08-28)

+* Fixed problem when sprite sheet was updated
+* Improved error handling
+* Removed TileSet importer code

 ## 4.0.1 (2022-10-13)

 * The plugin now works with Godot 4 beta 2

 ## 4.0.0 (2022-10-04)